harness/developer-hub/docs/platform/get-started/key-concepts.md

 Eventually all FirstGen accounts will be migrated to NextGen.

-FirstGen Harness CD reached EOL on 30 December 2023, and it will reach EOS on 30 March 2024.
+FirstGen Harness CD reached EOL on December 30, 2023 and EOS on March 30, 2024.

 :::